kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Module12_Exercise_Answers.md

         ELSE 'Provide additional training and skill development' END AS Recommendation
 FROM ActiveEmployees ae
-WHERE ae.EmployeeID NOT IN (SELECT EmployeeID FROM RecentProjectEmployees) ORDER BY ae.BaseSalary DESC, ae.YearsOfService DESC;
+WHERE ae.EmployeeID NOT IN (SELECT e.EmployeeID FROM RecentProjectEmployees) ORDER BY ae.BaseSalary DESC, ae.YearsOfService DESC;

 -- Alternative using EXCEPT operator